AlmaLinux/almalinux.org/content/blog/2024-07-10-almalinux-container-cloud-live-media-updates.md

  name: "Andrew Lukoshko"
  bio: "Release Engineering Lead"
  image: /users/alukoshko.jpg
-date: 2024-07-05
+date: 2024-07-10
 images:
   - /blog-images/2024/2024-07-05-images-updates.png
 post:
-    title: "Delivering news on both AlmaLinux 9.4 and 8.10 images updates."
+    title: "Delivering news on AlmaLinux 9.4 and 8.10 image updates."
     image: /blog-images/2024/2024-07-05-images-updates.png
 ---

 Hey Community!
-We have been doing a ton of work to automate our image creation, so we don't need to announce our image updates anymore; They come out so close to when we release the new versions that a separate announcement isn't necessary.
-However, we have heard from some of you that you have come to rely on this announcement, so here it is for AlmaLinux 9.4 and 8.10.
+We have been doing a ton of work to automate our image creation, and have been making some important changes for AlmaLinux 9.4 and 8.10 images.
+While the image updates come out quickly after version releases now, we still wanted to highlight some improvements and changes we've made.
+We have also heard from some of you that you have come to rely on this announcement, so here it is for AlmaLinux 9.4 and 8.10.

 ## Cloud and Container Images Updates and Changes